andreasdr/minitscript/documentation/README-Lambda-Functions.md

   end
 ```

-Using lambda functions with forCondition.
+Using a lambda function with forCondition.

 ```
   $i = 0